codeforamerica/glossary-bot/DEPLOY.md

 heroku create
 ```

-When you deploy your app, it'll be reachable at a URL like `https://my-glossary-bot.herokuapp.com/`.
+When it's done, the heroku command will output public and git URLs.
+When you deploy your app, it'll be reachable at the public URL; something like `https://my-glossary-bot.herokuapp.com/`.
 Enter this URL into the **URL** field of the Slash Commands integration on Slack.
 See the [Heroku documentation](https://devcenter.heroku.com/articles/getting-started-with-python-o#deploy-your-application-to-heroku) for more configuration options.

 To give the bot everything it needs to communicate with Slack, set the config variables you saved when you set up the Slack integrations above.
 The **Token** from the Slash Command integration: